 Whether added sulfites affect how you feel (actual allergies are quite rare) from drinking is also a matter of considerable debate.
 The debate also continues as to whether added S02 punches some of the life and taste out of wine, as it is a sterilizer.
 We generally feel that wines that are lower in sulfites, are more alive and real, with more vivid soul and personality.

-Here is where we are…most of the wines in our collection of natural and organic wines have no added S02 or very minimally added to stabilize preservation.
+Most of the wines in our collection of natural wines have no added S02 or very minimally added to stabilize preservation.
 We prefer to drink wines that are low, generally below 50 ppm.

 We suggest that you experiment with different wines to see how sulfites affect your taste and body; we publish S02 levels on each wine from our lab.
 We do not select wines for our collection that exceed 75 ppm.

-Our wines are completely friendly to Paleo, Low/Slow Carb, Sugar Free, Carb Free and Ketogenic Nutritional programs.
+Our wines are friendly to Paleo, Low/Slow Carb, Sugar Free, Carb Free, and Ketogenic nutritional programs because they are naturally lower in alcohol and statistically sugar/carb free.